crevlthe/TimeToEat/README.md

 git clone git@github.com:crevlthe/TimeToEat.git
 ```

-  Open Android Studio --> Check out the project from Version Control --> Git --> Use the obtained SSH to clone the repository to your device and open it in your Android Studio
+  Open Android Studio &rarr; Check out the project from Version Control &rarr; Git &rarr; Use the obtained SSH to clone the repository to your device and open it in your Android Studio